emissary-ingress/emissary/docs/reference/debugging.md

      4 -rwxrwxr--    1 root     root           175 Sep 25 20:28 requirements.txt
      4 -rwxr-xr-x    1 root     root           997 Sep 25 20:28 start-envoy.sh
 ```
 The above output shows a typical file list from a pre-0.50 Ambassador instance.
-The "ambassador -config-*" directories contain the Ambassador configuration that was specified during each update of Ambassador via Kubernetes config files, with the higher number indicating the more recent configuration (as verified by the directory timestamps).
-The easy method to determine the latest configuration is to look for the "ambassador-config-*" directory with the highest number.
+The `ambassador -config-X` directories contain the Ambassador configuration that was specified during each update of Ambassador via Kubernetes config files, with the higher number indicating the more recent configuration (as verified by the directory timestamps).
+The easy method to determine the latest configuration is to look for the `ambassador-config-X` directory with the highest number.

 ```shell
 /ambassador # ls ambassador-config-2